teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Your Superpower**: Growing things patiently, building stuff that LASTS!
 **Your Challenge**: Being flexible when plans change (which they always do!).
 **What You Build**: grainfriends, graincontact, grainstorage
-**Your Mascot**: Bull 🐂 (strong, steady, loyal!)
+**Your Mascot**: Cow Goddess 🐄 (strong, steady, nurturing!)

 **Here's the thing about Team 02:** They're like Helen Atthowe planting an organic garden.
-She doesn't expect tomatoes tomorrow - she knows good things take TIME.
+She understands that tomatoes need weeks to ripen - she knows good things take TIME.

 Do you see how that's different from fire energy?
 Fire wants to START.
 Earth wants to GROW.
 Both are needed, right?